KathyaGonzalez/KathyaGonzalez/README.md

 <h1 align="center">Hi, I'm Kathya González 👋</h1>
-<p align="center">I'm a ti and systems engineering student from Rafael Landivar University in Quetzaltenango, Guatemala.
+<p align="center">I'm a ti and systems engineer from Rafael Landivar University in Quetzaltenango, Guatemala.
 I'm a junior developer with knowledge in the following languages and tools:</p>
 <div align="left">
     <div align="center">
         <img